Dan Wells (author): Career

 Wells's debut novel, I Am Not a Serial Killer, was published in 2009.
 It has been printed in English, Spanish, French, German, and Russian.
 Wells did extensive research to make the novel's protagonist, John Cleaver, appear genuine.
 His fascination with serial killer predictors also inspired him to write the novel.
 In 2016, it was adapted into a film, starring Max Records and Christopher Lloyd.
 Wells wrote a sequel, Mr. Monster, which was published by Tor Books in 2010.
 In 2011, his third installment to the John Cleaver series, I Don't Want to Kill You, was published.
 Wells continued John Cleaver's story with a second trilogy, in which the protagonist changes and develops.
 In 2016, Wells told Deseret News that the fifth book in the series, Over Your Dead Body, was one of the most challenging to write.
 Some of Wells's novels feature main characters with mental health issues.
 In Serial Killer, John Cleaver is diagnosed with antisocial personality disorder, and the protagonist of The Hollow City has schizophrenia.

 Wells expanded into young adult dystopia with Partials Sequence in 2012.
 The series made an appearance on the New York Times Best Seller list for children's series in 2014.
 He followed up in 2016 with a Young Adult science fiction novel, Bluescreen, set in Los Angeles in the year 2050.
 He continued this Mirador series with Ones and Zeroes in 2017 and Active Memory in 2018.
 Other releases include middle-grade sci-fi audiobooks Zero G (2018), Dragon Planet (2019), and Stargazer (2021).

 Wells is one of the four authors (including Mary Robinette Kowal, Brandon Sanderson, and Howard Tayler) who regularly host the podcast Writing Excuses.
-Wells was a writer for the 2017 TV series Extinct and wrote his own stage play, "A Night of Blacker Darkness".
+Wells was a writer for the 2017 TV series Extinct and co-wrote his own stage play, "A Night of Blacker Darkness" along with playwright Allison Hill.

 In 2022, he became the Vice President of Narrative for Brandon Sanderson's company, Dragonsteel Entertainment.

 Personal life

 He is the brother of author Robison Wells.
 He has six children.
 He has lived in Utah, Mexico, and Germany.

-He also has his own YouTube channel on which he reviews TTRPGS (Tabletop role-playing game).
+He also has his own YouTube channel on which he reviews tabletop role-playing games.
 The channel shares his name.

 He and author Brandon Sanderson make the podcast Intentionally Blank together where they discuss everything from writing to other fantasy-related topics to their own lives and more.

-Wells is a "card-carrying socialist" but does not like Cats: the musical.
+Wells has described himself as a "card-carrying socialist" and does not like the musical Cats.

 He is a member of the Church of Jesus Christ of Latter-day Saints.